Vi (League of Legends)

 Vi has appeared in various derivative works of the franchise, most notably as one of the lead characters of the Netflix animated series Arcane, where she is voiced by Hailee Steinfeld.
-Storylines explored by Arcane that involve Vi include her history with Jinx, who was originally named Powder, as well as her potential love interest, the Piltover noblewoman Caitlyn Kiramman.
+Storylines explored by Arcane that involve Vi include her history with Jinx, who was originally named Powder, as well as her eventual love interest, the Piltover noblewoman Caitlyn Kiramman.
 Vi has received a generally positive reception, especially for Arcane's iteration of the character.

 Concept and design

 Riot Games designer Josh Singh originally conceived the character as a girl named Ruby, who wears roller-skates.
 Singh's original concept was discarded after two years of development; she was renamed and redesigned by Paul Kwon, who gave her the code name "Piltover Enforcer".
 Kwon's colleague August Browning approved of his character work and decided to utilize the character as part of the team's ongoing work with introducing new playable Champions for League of Legends.
 Browning leaned on Kwon's illustration of Vi with oversized gloves, and as a result her gameplay mechanics are primarily based on the archetype of a punk girl with an aggressive personality.

 Graham McNeill was the writer responsible for coming up with Vi's backstory as an ex-criminal who assumes the role of a "bad cop" on behalf of the prosperous city of Piltover.
-Vi was the first League of Legends champion to receive a login screen accompanied an original, lyrical song track performed by Nicki Taylor and Cia Court, her English voice actress for the video game.
+Vi was the first League of Legends champion to receive a login screen accompanied by an original, lyrical song track performed by Nicki Taylor and Cia Court, her English voice actress for the video game.
 Christian Linke and Alex Yee were involved with the lyrical song track, as well as the music and narrative storyboarding for Get Jinxed, the first character-driven cinematic released for a League of Legends champion which served to introduce Jinx, Vi's sister.
 Linke and Yee would later serve as showrunners of the animated television series adaptation of League of Legends, Arcane.